• Skip to main content

 In this recipe, you can slice and sear these, or you can score them with a sharp knife to develop an interesting texture.
 The bonus of scoring the vegan scallops is that they soak up the perfect amount of butter in the pan, adding to the already amazing texture.
 This vegan scallop dish has a sweet pea puree, cashew cream and fresh mint for a pop of color and an explosion of flavor!

-Scored vegan scallops in a bowl.
+Scored plant-based scallops in a bowl.

 Vegan Scallops (King Oyster Mushroom Scallops)